RohanKhatua/aidhp-empty-sea/README.md

 - Ingests emails via IMAP.
 - Parses email body and attachments.
-- Extracts structured data from email bodies and attachments.
+- Extracts and highlights relevant structured data from email bodies and attachments (such as monetary amounts, names and dates).
 - Classifies emails into categories using machine learning (BERT based models such as DeBERTa, bart, and modernBERT).
 - Detects duplicate or near-duplicate emails.
 - Sends notifications to relevant teams based on classification.